Making The Taliban Great Again - September 17th, Hour 3

 You could have done it in April, May, June, July.

-And even though the Taliban was taking over large geographical areas, they you know, Joe Biden didn't lift a finger to stop them.
+And even though the Taliban was taking over large geographical areas, Joe Biden didn't lift a finger to stop them or to speed up the withdrawal if he was so hell-bent on it.

 Correct, correct.

-Well, I think I think there was a lot of we well, number one, I watch Condoleezza Rice on on TV, former Secretary of State, you know, with with the Bush administration on one of the shows on Sunday.
+Well, I think there was a lot of, well, number one, I watched Condoleezza Rice on TV, former Secretary of State, you know, with the Bush administration on one of the shows on Sunday.

-She said one of probably one of the one of the biggest losses for us now as a country is we don't have people on the ground there.
+She said probably one of the biggest losses for us now as a country is we don't have people on the ground there.

-And they've just their career, they work in the federal government, and and I think that that the information probably from the Pentagon from the military didn't get or whatever.
+And I think that the information probably from the Pentagon, from the military, didn't get or whatever.

 I don't know.

-But this is a I mean it's pretty amazing when Shaw and you turn on the TV and you can see the Taliban riding in U.S. manufactured armored personnel carriers, and there's a there's a company in York York, Pennsylvania that makes those those uh those uh armored personnel vehicles.
+But this is a, I mean, it's pretty amazing when, Sean, you turn on the TV and you can see the Taliban riding in U.S. manufactured armored personnel carriers.

 And I'm pretty sure that I saw several that were made in York, Pennsylvania.

-I mean, is Joe Biden gonna is he gonna like set up a program to sell spare parts to the Taliban for all the equipment we left there?
+I mean, is Joe Biden going to set up a program to sell spare parts to the Taliban for all the equipment we left there?

-We don't have a plan, and it's thirty-four days later.
+We don't have a plan, and it's 34 days later.

-Uh are you planning to get any more of these billboards up or is this just a a one-time statement?
+Are you planning to get any more of these billboards up, or is this just a one-time statement?

 What are your plans?

-Well, Sean Sanders and I had a call from someone from Las Vegas yesterday asking if I could get artwork.
+Well, Sean Singers, and I had a call from someone from Las Vegas yesterday asking if I could get artwork.

-Uh called our billboard company, he's gonna supply the artwork, and they came back and said, Well, I've had probably a dozen uh requests in other states for for artwork to be sent out for boards going up.
+He's going to supply the artwork, and they came back and said, well, I've had probably a dozen requests in other states for artwork to be sent out for boards going up.

-Yeah, there are there are gonna be more boards going up and it's starting to s it's starting to spread across the country.
+Yeah, there are going to be more boards going up, and it's starting to spread across the country.

-The amazing thing is we have retired special ops, Navy SEALs, You know, eighty-second airborne guys that are behind enemy Lines.
+The amazing thing is, is we have retired special ops, Navy SEALs, you know, 82nd airborne guys that are behind enemy lines.

 They're trying their hardest, and I don't want to talk more about it.

-But uh, Scott, uh, I'm gonna watch for it.
+But, Scott, I'm going to watch for it.

 Joe Biden has blood on his hands.